reke592/reke592.github.io/_posts/2024-12-29-simplicity-vs-clariy-3yrs-after.md

 MVC is not a silver bullet in codebase design.
 You might also heard of other things like DDD and Clean Architecture.
 Still not a silver bullet to solve our problems.

-- MVC is good for small-medium projects.
+- MVC isn’t a one-size-fits-all solution for codebase design.
 - DDD and Clean Architecture is good for enterprise projects.
 I'm a fan of DDD, but the way the internet articles describe it makes it seems like an over-engineered solution for everything.

 There is a sweet spot in DDD and Clean Architecture, We don't need to follow everything, just pick what's necessary.